-Follow the pounamu and gold trails of the Arahura River to Blue Spur and onto Lake Kaniere.
+Follow the pounamu and gold trails of the Arahura River to Blue Spur and onto Lake Kaniere and the Hokitika Gorge.
 Many artisans live in Hokitika and there’s an eclectic mix of galleries and shops displaying works in pounamu, gold, glass, paua, copper, stone, ruby rock and even socks.

 We stay at the Beachfront Hotel for two nights and dine in this evening.

 Day 6: Hokitika - Okarito - Franz Josef Glacier - Hokitika

 We visit Ross, renowned for a 3.09kg gold nugget found there in 1909.
 At Okarito we take an hour’s cruise on the lagoon looking out for birdlife in untouched wetlands bordered by ancient forest giants.